thib-ack/rehapt/README.md

                         "name": Regexp(`[A-Za-z]+ the cat`),
                         "type": "cat",
-                        // We can expect a slice without order constraint "toys": UnsortedS{"mouse", "ball"},
+                        // We can expect a slice without order constraint
+                        // here, ["mouse", "ball"] and ["ball", "mouse"] are valid responses "toys": UnsortedS{"mouse", "ball"},
                     },
                 },